bridgecrew-perf4/terraform-proxmox-lab/README.md

 ## Quick Start

-Create a secret.tfvars file that contains the 'proxmox_username' and 'proxmox_password' variables and their values
+Create a terraform.tfvars file that contains the 'proxmox_username' and 'proxmox_password' variables and their values

 Initialize terraform in the directory
 ```